csullins/logoGen/README.md

   ## Installation

-  🔧 To install, simply clone the LogoGen repository, install Node, and run node index.js from an integrated terminal.
+  🔧 To install, clone the LogoGen repository, install Node and Express.
+  Run 'node server.js' from an integrated terminal to start the server.
+This is required to view the SVG file from a browser.

+  Don't forget to terminate the server once finished.

   ## Usage